This is how we do things here...

 - Culture is like super-glue; a good culture attracts people and contributes to boosting performance.

-But also realise that culture happens.
-Whether you plan it or not, it still happens.
+But please realise that culture just happens.
+Whether you plan it or not, it is always there.
 So why not cultivate a good culture.
 How?
 Start with the #culturecode game!

 Culture exists, it’s already happening among us.
-In our programs we use the iceberg by McClelland to challenge our customers to look beyond your employees or your own (visible) behaviour.
+In our programs we use the iceberg by McClelland to challenge our customers to look beyond the visible behaviour.
 That’s only the tip of the iceberg.
 What’s underneath is much more interesting and that’s exactly what you need to work with: knowledge and skills, standards and values, motivation and ambition and who you really are as a person.

 Edgar Schein also uses this model in organisations.
 Below is a rough translation of the model: